How to use the command 'arping' (with examples)

 Explanation:

-• -c count sets the number of ARP request packets to be sent.
+• -c count: Designates the number of ARP requests to send before exiting.

 Example output:

-Use case 5: Broadcast ARP request packets to update neighbors’ ARP caches
+Use case 5: Broadcast ARP request packets to update neighbours’ ARP caches

 Code: